 Your YSJ brings together all the benefits of working here, with options to support you at all stages of your working life.

 Find out more about the arrangements, support and policies we offer using the links below.

 To find out more about policies across the University, you can visit our Policies and Documents section.

-We want all of our staff to feel comfortable in their working arrangements.
-A range of flexible working policies are in place so that no matter your circumstances, you can maintain your work-life balance.
+We want all our staff to feel comfortable in their working arrangements.
+The Your YSJ package includes a range of flexible working policies so that no matter your circumstances, you can maintain your work-life balance.

 Our policies include: